Activity Introduction

 Learning intentions:

-• Students are able to use their learning to engage the local community in taking action for climate change and local biodiversity.
+• be able to use their learning to engage the local community in taking action for climate change and local biodiversity

-• Students are able to drive the processes of planning and executing a social action project.
+• be able to drive the processes of planning and executing a social action project

 • Reflect on their learning to propose individual and collective action in response to a contemporary geographical challenge, taking account of environmental, economic and social considerations, and predict the expected outcomes of their proposal (ACHGS054)